-Campaigns Campaign for Shooting COVID-19 advice for shooting General Licences Survey on general licences for the control of wild birds New General Licences Available New General Licences - Wales Grouse Shooting review report will mean 'seismic' change for moors in Scotland Firearms licensing medical procedure Related press releases Frequently asked questions Timeline of events Game seasons The Code of Good Shooting Practice Firearms licensing Advice when applying/renewing a firearms certificate Laws on borrowing firearms Contact your local Firearms Licensing Team Firearms licence fees Latest news Campaign for Hunting National Trust Support Hunting in 2020 Protection of Wild Mammals (Scotland) Act 2002 Hunting Act 2004 Prosecutions under the Hunting Act by year Countryside Alliance guide to trail-hunting New dog control powers What to do if you or your business is targeted by anti-hunt activists The new rules on equine identification Guidance on drone use Hounds and hound showing Hound Show Dates 2020 Latest news Newsletter sign up Resources Make a donation Communities Rural Crime Spotlight on Rural Crime Dog Theft Fly-tipping Sheep Rustling Dealing with Extremists Online Sheep Worrying Hare Poaching Fuel Theft How to Report a Wildlife Crime Online abuse and bullying Report online abuse What to do if you are being abused online Latest news Digital Communications Options for rural broadband Latest news Rural Communities Latest news Food and Farming Latest news Countryside Alliance Rural Charter Game to Eat Game recipes About game meat Handling game Ageing your game Hanging your game Plucking your game Skinning your game Where to buy game Nutritional facts Cooking tips Game and Wine Matching Latest news Newsletter sign up Videos Wildlife Law Arlin Rickard, The Rivers Trust Ben Goldsmith, Commentator and Environmentalist Dr Adrian Pabst, Academic and Political Philosopher Dr Nick Fox OBE, Conservationist and Practitioner Dr Richard Benwell, Wildfowl & Wetlands Trust Matt Ridley, Academic and Land Manager Professor Sir Roger Scruton, Writer and Philosopher Teresa Dent CBE, Game & Wildlife Conservation Trust Tim Baynes, Scottish Land and Estates Countryside Alliance Awards The Countryside Alliance Awards 2020 Regional finalists 2020 South East regional finalists 2020 South West regional finalists 2020 East of England regional finalists 2020 Midlands regional finalists 2020 Yorkshire regional finalists 2020 North West regional finalists 2020 North East regional finalists 2020 Wales regional finalists 2020 Game Champion regional finalists 2020 Clarissa Dickson Wright regional finalists 2020 Award categories The Awards process Meet the Judges Awards digital resources Winners' Reception Information Spotlight on previous winners Investing in rural business Latest news Contact us COVID-19 guidance for shooting Guidance for businesses UK Government COVID-19 advice and England Scotland: Government advice Wales: Government advice Northern Ireland: Government advice Community Cheer and support Mental health and domestic abuse helplines Campaign for Shooting Season Badge By purchasing a Campaign for Shooting Season Badge for a minimum donation of £100 you are adding your voice to ours to help ensure the future of game shooting.
+Campaigns Campaign for Shooting Season Badge Campaign for Shooting COVID-19 advice for shooting General Licences Survey on general licences for the control of wild birds New General Licences Available New General Licences - Wales Grouse Shooting review report will mean 'seismic' change for moors in Scotland Firearms licensing medical procedure Related press releases Frequently asked questions Timeline of events Game seasons The Code of Good Shooting Practice Firearms licensing Advice when applying/renewing a firearms certificate Laws on borrowing firearms Contact your local Firearms Licensing Team Firearms licence fees Latest news Campaign for Hunting National Trust Support Hunting in 2020 Protection of Wild Mammals (Scotland) Act 2002 Hunting Act 2004 Prosecutions under the Hunting Act by year Countryside Alliance guide to trail-hunting New dog control powers What to do if you or your business is targeted by anti-hunt activists The new rules on equine identification Guidance on drone use Hounds and hound showing Hound Show Dates 2020 Latest news Newsletter sign up Resources Make a donation Communities Rural Crime Rural Crime Survey 2020 Spotlight on Rural Crime Dog Theft Fly-tipping Sheep Rustling Dealing with Extremists Online Sheep Worrying Hare Poaching Fuel Theft How to Report a Wildlife Crime Online abuse and bullying Report online abuse What to do if you are being abused online Latest news Digital Communications Options for rural broadband Latest news Rural Communities Latest news Food and Farming Latest news Countryside Alliance Rural Charter Game to Eat Game recipes About game meat Handling game Ageing your game Hanging your game Plucking your game Skinning your game Where to buy game Nutritional facts Cooking tips Game and Wine Matching Latest news Newsletter sign up Videos Wildlife Law Arlin Rickard, The Rivers Trust Ben Goldsmith, Commentator and Environmentalist Dr Adrian Pabst, Academic and Political Philosopher Dr Nick Fox OBE, Conservationist and Practitioner Dr Richard Benwell, Wildfowl & Wetlands Trust Matt Ridley, Academic and Land Manager Professor Sir Roger Scruton, Writer and Philosopher Teresa Dent CBE, Game & Wildlife Conservation Trust Tim Baynes, Scottish Land and Estates Countryside Alliance Awards The Countryside Alliance Awards 2020 Regional finalists 2020 South East regional finalists 2020 South West regional finalists 2020 East of England regional finalists 2020 Midlands regional finalists 2020 Yorkshire regional finalists 2020 North West regional finalists 2020 North East regional finalists 2020 Wales regional finalists 2020 Game Champion regional finalists 2020 Clarissa Dickson Wright regional finalists 2020 Award categories The Awards process Meet the Judges Awards digital resources Winners' Reception Information Spotlight on previous winners Investing in rural business Latest news COVID-19 Advice Countryside Alliance statements and press releases Guidance for countryside activities Specific guidance for shooting Guidance for businesses UK Government COVID-19 advice and England Scotland: Government advice Wales: Government advice Northern Ireland: Government advice Community Cheer and support Mental health and domestic abuse helplines Campaign for Shooting Season Badge By purchasing a Campaign for Shooting Season Badge for a minimum donation of £100 you are adding your voice to ours to help ensure the future of game shooting.
 Buy now The Campaign for Shooting gives a clear political and public voice to the shooting community.
 Its objectives are clear: to secure and enhance the long-term sustainability of the sport, and its associated land management practices, and to manage and reduce political risk at local, national and devolved levels.
 The Campaign for Shooting safeguards the future of your sport.
-Our new leaflet ‘Campaign for Shooting 2019 -2020’ provides information on the work of the campaign, and the many different forms and directions that attacks to shooting come.
+Our new leaflet ‘Campaign for Shooting 2020 -2021’ provides information on the work of the campaign, and the many different forms and directions that attacks to shooting come.
 Whether promoting the enormous benefits of game shooting, or in dealing with the challenges that face us, we rely heavily on the support of our members, as without their support we could not be as effective as we are.
 The Countryside Alliance’s leaflet on ‘The value of grouse moor management’ explains the management processes, flora and fauna and individuals involved in the upkeep of our grouse moors, and the incredible conservation, economic and social importance of these unique habitats.
 Their careful management benefits a host of other bird species, including curlew, lapwing, golden plover, and merlin, and although it is the sale of shooting that helps offset the cost of their management, grouse moors are about far more than shooting - they are about whole communities in our uplands.
 Read practical advice for shoot managers in our Saboteurs and Shooting leaflet.
 The Countryside Alliance has produced a comprehensive Q&A briefing note on grouse shooting which was sent to MPs in Westminster before the start of the season.
 The briefing note, which provides a factual response to the 10 most frequently raised issues about grouse shooting and its associated moorland management, has also been sent to peers with an interest in shooting.
 Despite the considerable environmental, economic and social importance of grouse shooting, there is often a lot of misunderstanding about it, and the purpose of the briefing note is therefore to help MPs both when responding to any concerns which may be raised with them over the Summer, and to ensure that they do not take at face value the all too frequent unsubstantiated and intentionally misleading claims that are made by those who call for an end to grouse shooting, and shooting in general.
 All too often, these calls are made with no regard to the resultant consequences, which would be enormously damaging in environmental, social and economic terms.
 The briefing note can be read here.